andyatkinson/andyatkinson.github.io/_posts/2024-09-02-copy-swap-drop-postgres-table-shrink.md

 LIMIT 1;
 ```

 Imagine the value was id `123456789`.
-With that `id` in hand, we can begin batched copying from there.
+With that `id` in hand, we can begin batch copying from there.

 Consider making the batch size as large as possible, balanced against not causing too much CPU or IO operations usage.
 This means you'll need to closely monitor DB server metrics as you create an initial batch, then increase the batch size from there.